Meet Our Team

 Cloud Operations

 Robert Amos is the Manager of this team responsible for managing and maintaining the institution's cloud computing infrastructure and services.
 As more colleges and universities adopt cloud-based solutions to support their academic, administrative, and research activities, the Cloud Operations team plays a crucial role in ensuring the reliability, security, and scalability of these cloud environments.
-Whether you need a fully managed on-premise private cloud environment or assistance in using one of the cloud service providers, this team can help you get the computing power you need.
+Whether you need a fully managed on-premise private cloud environment or assistance in using one of the public cloud service providers, this team can help you get the computing power you need.

 - bCloud - VPS - VMware (virtual servers)